 The system board supports the Wake-On-USB Keyboard function.
 This function allows you to use a USB keyboard to wake up a system that is in the S3 (STR - Suspend To RAM) state.
-If you want to use this function, make sure "USB KB Wake Up From S3" in the Power Management Setup submenu of the BIOS is set to Enabled.
-Refer to "USB KB Wake-Up From S3" in the Power Management Setup section in chapter 3 for more information.
+Refer to "Jumper Settings for Wake-On-USB Keyboard" in this chapter and "USB KB Wake Up From S3" in the Power Management Setup section in chapter 3 for more information.